What Goes on a Seder Plate?

 The Israelites were in such a hurry to leave slavery (wouldn't you be?) that they didn't have time to let their bread rise, and that's why we have matzah!
 We host a seder meal, which means order, read the story of Passover from a Haggadah, and of course eat (and drink four glasses of wine!)

-The central part of the seder is the seder plate, a traditional plate filled with symbolic ingredients.
+The central part of the seder is the Seder plate, a traditional plate filled with symbolic ingredients.
 But what goes on a seder plate anyway?

 - Maror- a bitter herb, usually horseradish, symbolizing the bitterness of slavory